 The Optune® treatment kit is supplied with 4 rechargeable batteries.
 The batteries slide into the device.
 The battery must be inserted until you hear a “click,” which indicates that the battery is in place.
 Take care to avoid letting the battery fall into place or forcing it into the battery slot.
 The Optune® device uses one battery at a time.
 The other three batteries should remain in the battery charger.
 Every battery lasts from 2 to 3 hours.
 Replace the battery whenever it is depleted (when the yellow low “BATTERY” indicator turns on, as explained in section 14).
 If you plan to be away from home for more than two hours, take spare batteries or a power supply with you.

 Press gently downward to latch the battery into place.
-Make sure that the battery pin is completely coupled.
+Make sure that the battery pin is completely latched.